Bernard Francis Law: Priestly ministry in the civil rights era

 On May 21, 1961, Law was ordained a priest for the Diocese of Natchez-Jackson in Mississippi.
 He served two years as an assistant pastor of St. Paul's Catholic Church in Vicksburg, Mississippi, where he was the editor of The Mississippi Register, the diocesan newspaper.
 He also held several other diocesan posts from 1963 to 1968, including director of the family life bureau and spiritual director of the minor seminary.

 The young Fr.
 Law was a civil rights activist.

 He was a member of the Mississippi Leadership Conference and Mississippi Human Relations Council.
 For his civil rights activities and his strong positions on civil rights in the Mississippi Register, of which he was editor, he received death threats.

 Charles Evers, activist and brother of murdered civil rights activist Medgar Evers, praised Law and said he acted "not for the Negro, but for justice and what is right."

-Law's brave civil rights activity led him to develop ties with Protestant church leaders and he received national attention for his work for ecumenism, and in 1968 he was tapped for his first national post, as executive director of the US Bishops' Committee on Ecumenical and Interreligious Affairs.
+Law's civil rights activity led him to develop ties with Protestant church leaders and he received national attention for his work for ecumenism, and in 1968 he was tapped for his first national post, as executive director of the US Bishops' Committee on Ecumenical and Interreligious Affairs.